drstearns/tutorials/src/jsfunctional/index.md

 ### Combining Functions

-So far we are filtering on only one property, but what if wanted to filter for male baby names that have a count under 100?
+So far we are filtering on only one property, but what if we wanted to filter for male baby names that have a count under 100?
 We could write a filter predicate function specifically for that, but if we then want to the same thing for female baby names, we'd have to duplicate that with only a small change.
 Or we could embrace functional programming and realize that this predicate is a combination of two simpler predicates that are useful on their own: `isMale()` and `countUnder100()`.
 We could write one function that combines two existing predicate functions, regardless of what those predicate functions happen to test, using AND logic.

 ```javascript
 //returns true if count is less than 100